oksanausachova1/best_model/README.md

 # best_model
-This code seems to implement a function named best_model that performs a hyperparameter search and model selection process for a given set of models and their parameters.
+This code implement a function named best_model that performs a hyperparameter search and model selection process for a given set of models and their parameters.
 The function is capable of working on both regression and classification problems.

 For regression problems, the function tries to optimize the performance of the following models by hyperparameter search: